HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   </figcaption>
 </figure>

-For more details on live region variants and their usage, check the [MDN live region documentation](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) or explore with this [live demo by Deque](https://dequeuniversity.com/library/aria/liveregion-playground).
+For more details on live region variants and their usage, check the <a hreflang="en" href="https://developer.mozilla.org/docs/Web/Accessibility/ARIA/ARIA_Live_Regions">MDN live region documentation</a> or explore with this <a hreflang="en" href="https://dequeuniversity.com/library/aria/liveregion-playground">live demo by Deque</a>.

 ## **User Personalization Widgets and Overlay Remediation**